Note: The links below will

 launch--scheduled for 10:06 p.m.
 EST--live on NASA

-Television or on .
+Television or on NASA TV on the Web.
 This

 mission will carry five astronauts to the International Space Station, where